UniLogin/UniLogin/docs/source/overview.rst

 * Man in the middle

 A man-in-the-middle attack can happen when a new device sends the new public key to the old device.
-A malicious actor that intercepts communication (e.g. relayer) can switch new public key with its new public key and as a result, can take over control of the wallet contract.
+A malicious actor that intercepts communication (e.g. a relayer) can switch a new public key with its new public key and as a result, can take over the control of the wallet contract.

 .. image:: static/connect/man-in-the-middle.png

 * Spamming

-Spam attack can happen when a lot of new devices request connect to an old device, therefore the old device is spamming with many notifications.
+A spam attack can happen when a lot of new devices request to connect to an old device, therefore the old device is spamming with many notifications.

 .. image:: static/connect/spamming.png

 **Solution 1**

 The first solution is pretty straightforward.
-New device transfers it's public key to the old device.
+A new device transfers its public key to the old device.

 .. image:: static/connect/solution-1.png